JUNGIAN & POST-JUNGIAN

 This course is certified with 84 CPD’s.

-This online course is aimed specifically at those in the psychotherapeutic field: clinicians, psychotherapists, counsellors and psychologists, wishing to either be introduced to or deepen their existing knowledge of Jungian psychology.
+This online course is aimed students from all over the world, those working with human relations, welfare, emotional growth and development and spiritual directions.
+Specifically at those in the psychotherapeutic field: clinicians, psychotherapists, social workers, counsellors and psychologists, wishing to either be introduced to or deepen their existing knowledge of Jungian psychology.

 NB.
 The course is not a formal training or accreditation as a Jungian analyst.
 It is offered as continuing professional development for practising psychotherapists.
 In terms of the number of CEUs offered for the course, you will need to check with your local accreditation body.